 Saudi Arabian culture and traditions are deeply rooted in Islamic values and customs.
 It’s important to familiarize yourself with these aspects to adapt and respect local customs.
 Gender roles and interactions are often influenced by cultural and religious norms.
 Men and women may have different social spaces and interactions, and it’s crucial to be mindful of these dynamics.
 Saudi society places high importance on hospitality and social etiquette, with gestures such as offering tea and dates being common when visiting someone’s home.

 The dress code and modesty requirements in Saudi Arabia are notable.
-While men typically wear traditional thobes, women often wear abayas, loose-fitting black garments.
+While men typically wear traditional thobes, women often wear abayas, and loose-fitting black garments.
 The abaya is a symbol of modesty and religious observance for women.
 It’s essential to dress modestly in public as a sign of respect for the local culture and religion.
 However, it’s worth noting that there are variations in dress code enforcement, especially in expatriate-friendly areas such as compounds and shopping malls.

 Language and Communication